Profit Redistribution in a TANK Model with Price and Wage Rigidities: An Analytical Benchmark and an Own-Lag Comparison: Analytical Results

-This subsection examines optimal monetary policy design within our heterogeneous agent framework.
-The social welfare function emerges from a second-order logarithmic approximation to household utilities, with the key insight that heterogeneity alters the relative weights on different stabilization objectives rather than introducing entirely new trade-offs.
-We subsequently consider optimal policy implementation under both discretionary and commitment regimes.
+This subsection derives the welfare implications of our heterogeneous-agent framework.
+The social welfare function emerges from a second-order logarithmic approximation to household utilities, with the key insight that heterogeneity alters the relative weights on stabilization objectives rather than introducing entirely new targets.

 Starting from household utility and taking a second-order approximation around the efficient steady state, the period-\(t\) welfare function is: This captures both the direct utility effects and the second-order terms that matter for welfare analysis.
 Algebraic consolidation reveals that the aggregate welfare function takes the form: where \(t.i.p.\) denotes terms independent of the endogenous variables.
-The Online Appendix details the complete derivation.
+The derivation is reported in the Online Appendix.

 Exploiting the relationship \(\pi_{t}^{p}=-(\psi_{p}/\eta_{p})d_{t}\), this expression simplifies to: The specification nests the representative agent case when \(\lambda=0\), yielding \(\tilde{\eta}_p=\eta_p\).
 This demonstrates that household heterogeneity effectively increases the social cost of price volatility relative to the standard RANK framework.